OpenEvalProject/evals/manuscripts/elife-61712/v1/manuscript.md

 **Figure 6.:** Left column: rate of acceptance of the high-effort offer, plotted against incentive levels.
 Right column: anticipated effort cost (AEC) rating, plotted against incentive level.
 Cross markers indicate observed responses averaged across all real energetic cost (REC) levels and across all participants in experiment 1 or 2 (top or bottom line, respectively) for a given incentive level.
 Triangles and circles indicate averaged responses generated by the ‘maximal budget’ and ‘optimal expense’ models, respectively, with parameters fitted to individual data (both ratings and choices in both experiments).
 Solid lines represent a linear interpolation between averaged observed or modelled responses for illustrative purposes only.
 Shaded area around each line represents the standard error to the mean (s.e.m), computed across participants.

 In order to arbitrate between model families from a quantitative standpoint, we pooled free-energy approximations of model evidence across the two groups of participants (experiments 1 and 2) and performed several group-level random-effects Bayesian model family comparisons.
 First, we compared ‘standard’ models, wherein choice probability is a function of the model’s AEC estimate, to ‘null choice’ models, wherein choice probability is a function of REC (see Figure 7, right part, top row).
-The protected exceedance probability (PEP>0.99) strongly favoured the ‘standard’ family, providing support for the fact that AEC estimate, which incorporated several distortions of the REC, including those relating to gain or loss influences, was a better predictor of choice than REC itself.
+The protected exceedance probability ($PEP>0.99$) strongly favoured the ‘standard’ family, providing support for the fact that AEC estimate, which incorporated several distortions of the REC, including those relating to gain or loss influences, was a better predictor of choice than REC itself.
 Second, we compared a ‘cost–benefit’ family (comprising both variants of ‘maximal budget’ or ‘optimal expense’ models) to a ‘linear’ family (comprising both variants of ‘Linear’ and ‘LinearInterac’ models).
-This revealed a very likely dominance of the ‘cost–benefit’ family (again, PEP>0.99), suggesting that most participants are indeed incorporating the output of a cost–benefit computation into their prospective cost judgement.
-However, a third comparison between ‘maximal budget’ and ‘optimal expense’ families did not reveal any likely dominance between the two (PEP=0.52).
+This revealed a very likely dominance of the ‘cost–benefit’ family (again, $PEP>0.99$), suggesting that most participants are indeed incorporating the output of a cost–benefit computation into their prospective cost judgement.
+However, a third comparison between ‘maximal budget’ and ‘optimal expense’ families did not reveal any likely dominance between the two ($PEP=0.52$).

 ![Figure 7.](https://cdn.elifesciences.org/articles/61712/elife-61712-fig7-v1.jpg)

 **Figure 7.:** Left: model attribution probability for each participant in experiments 1 and 2 (x-axis) and each model variant (y-axis).
 First four models from top correspond to the ‘standard’ variant, wherein the probability of choosing the high-effort option depends on the anticipated effort cost (AEC), while last four models correspond to the ‘null choice’ variant, wherein this probability depends on the real energetic cost (REC).
 Right: estimated frequency and protected exceedance probability (PEP) of each model family.
 PEP is the probability that a given model family is more frequent than any other one in the population, corrected for chance fluctuations of observed individual model evidences.
-Here, ,  P(freq Choice=f(AEC)>freqChoice=f(REC))>0.99 and P(freq Cost−benefit>freqLinear)>0.99.P(freqMaxBudget>freq OptimExpense)=0.52
+Here, $ P(freq_{ Choice=f(AEC)}>freq_{Choice=f(REC)})>0.99$, $P(freq_{ Cost−benefit}>freq_{Linear})>0.99$ and $P(freq_{MaxBudget}>freq_{ OptimExpense})=0.52$.

 ## Discussion